 3. Finally, create One Shared Drive for every area.
 That way every department can adjust the workflow and layout of the shared Drive to its specific workflow and needs.

 For more information on managing Shared Drives SEE: 5 Ways to Effectively Manage Google Shared Drives as an Admin

-We hope you’ve found this post useful! — If you have any questions on how to achieve the best Google shared Drive structure feel free to give us a shout on email@example.com.
+We hope you’ve found this post useful! — If you have any questions on how to achieve the best Google Shared Drive structure feel free to give us a shout at firstname.lastname@example.org.